justinmeiners/srcweave/README.md

 You can migrate files from Literate with only minor changes.
 Here are the important differences:

-- In Literate produces a file for any block title with a file extension (eg. "out.txt").
+- Literate produces a file for any block title with a file extension (eg. "out.txt").
   In srcweave, all file blocks must be prefixed with a path (eg. `/out.txt` to create `out.txt` in the working directory).
 - Styling commands like `@add_css`, `@colorscheme` are ignored.
   All styling is done with a separate tool instead (see "Styling" section above).